Skip to content Skip to footer

 Prudence Chimutuwah

-Chimutuwah’s artistic technique blends figurative painting, paper collage, and printmaking, primarily using stencils on canvas.
-Her figures are rendered in shades of blue, a color she considers personal and neutral, transcending racial boundaries.
-She aims to portray a universal woman, one beyond the limits of space, race, or creed.
+Her technique combines figurative painting, paper collage, and printmaking through stenciling on canvas.
+Her figures are often painted in blue, a colour she considers personal and neutral, transcending the boundaries of race.
+She aspires to address a universal womanhood that exists beyond space, race, and creed.
+Her work is subtly influenced by contemporary African fashion, as well as text and symbolic imagery.

 Prudence Chimutuwah is represented by The Artists Gallery in Cape Town.